 The de-rated capacity requirement for each demand scenario ds is defined in section 6.
-If demand scenario k occurs, and corresponds to a lower capacity requirement, then the amount of surplus capacity procured is the difference between the de-rated capacity requirements for these demand scenarios.
+If demand scenario ds occurs, and corresponds to a lower capacity requirement, then the amount of surplus capacity procured is the difference between the de-rated capacity requirements for these demand scenarios.
 This capacity is assumed to be priced at the Net Cost of New Entrant (Net-CONE) value.
-Multiplying the Net-CONE by the surplus capacity places a value on the Regret Cost of Capacity Surplus for demand scenario ds if demand scenario k occurs.
+Multiplying the Net-CONE by between demand scenarios and these different profiles can result in an increased EUE even if the peak demand does not exceed that in the base demand scenario k.